jaebungs/realtime-fillout-poc/README.md

 Persistence: You can save the state to a database from the server

 ### Conflict handling
+Operational Transform is a technique to maintain consistency in a collaborative editing system.
+When two users perform simultaneously, OT transforms one operation based on the other to ensure all clients end up with the same final state.

 Let's use Operational Transform (OT).
 Here are the reasons:
 1. Undo/Redo - we need to track a history of operations
 2. Proven method and can handle concurrent edits gracefully